Andreas-Bresch/vmailManage/README.md

 this
 project https://github.com/Andreas-Bresch/vmailManage/wiki

+---

 **I started the work for a new version.
-It will be released in november 2018**
+It will be released in November 2018**

 Features:
+* Backend/API:
+   * Zend Framework 3
+   * Apigility
+   * multi-admin per domain
+   * user password change
-* Backend/API: Zend Framework 3, Apigility, multi-admin per domain, user password change, wildcard addresses
+   * wildcard addresses
+* Frontend:
+  * Single Page App
+  * Vue
-* Frontend: Single Page App, Vue, Bootsrap 4
+  * Bootsrap 4